Rapid Response Book Boxes

 IYNB worked with three Ukrainian university students to translate and record the picture book Story Boat in Ukrainian.
 Now with a simple PDF kit, anyone can add this QR Code-driven audio read aloud to a copy of the English-language book.
 We launched this effort with copies of the book given to Maine Ukrainian families and to libraries across the country that are serving Ukrainian immigrants.

-When the Asian American community faced hateful words and acts,
+When the national Asian American community faced hateful words and acts,

 we mailed over 400+ books celebrating the diversity, complexity, and joy of Asian American girlhood to 50+ schools and libraries.
 Read more.